groupultra/sdk-public/projects/demo/DemoServiceTutorial.md

 recipients = message_up.recipients
 ```

-Lets replace messages of "moobius" sent to ALL with "Moobius is Great!":
+Lets replace messages of "moobius" sent to ALL with "Moobius is Great!".
+Note that self.send_message is quite polymorphic and can handle string messages as well as MessageBody messages:
 ```
 if recipients:
     # DEMO: text modification
     if txt.lower() == "moobius":
-        await self.send_message("Moobius is Great!", channel_id, sender, recipients)
+        await self.send_message(channel_id, "Moobius is Great!", sender, recipients)
     else:
         await self.send_message(message_up)
 ```